SiriMeesuk19796/PortfolioSiri/README.md

-# MYWEBSITE - Personal Portfolio
+# MYWEBSITE - Siri Portfolio

 MYWEBSITE is a personal portfolio website showcasing the skills, interests, and projects of **Siri Meesuk**.
 It includes detailed information about the various skills, soft skills, and projects like LearnHuff, PromptJai Clinic, and Rentbow.
 The website also features smooth scrolling, active navigation, and responsive design for a seamless user experience across devices.